Questions & Answers

 HOWEVER....there does appear to be at least one globe marking with a trapezoid panel that does appear to be genuine.
 The globe is clear cast with an extended base and marked I&GN RR (International & Great Northern Railroad).
 See photo at left.
 There is a trapezoid panel around the marking although the angle is less pronounced than what is seen in the known fakes.
 See the photo at right.
 What makes it appear genuine is the high quality of the glass and a Macbeth Pearl Glass etching around the top of the globe -- a characteristic that is not known to exist in the fake globes.
 Our thanks to Ken Stavinoha for bringing this to our attention and supplying the photos.

 Fake 6" barrel globes were produced in the Northeast a number of years ago and still turn up in the collectors' market.
-Some are clear and others are cobalt.
-With regard to the latter, Tom Stranko says, "There were 'B&A RR' and 'NY&NE RR' cobalt globes made (possibly other colors).
+Some are clear and others are blue.
+With regard to the latter, Tom Stranko says, "There were 'B&A RR' and 'NY&NE RR' blue globes made (possibly other colors).
 The overall quality is very poor, and there is a marked unevenness about the letters.
 If a good globe and a fake are held and compared, the differences are obvious.
-These globes have the cobalt color applied as a 'case' (thin inside coat).
+These globes have the blue color applied as a 'case' (thin inside coat).
 You can tell a cased globe by looking for a small inside chip which will show the telltale clear glass beneath."
 The "B&A RR" globe is shown at upper right.
 A view of the NY&NE RR lettering at middle right shows the same uneven lettering.

 Similar clear globes are also known to have been produced, including a "BNY&P RR" example which has recently surfaced (shown above).
 According to Doug McIntyre, "It is identical to the other fake clear 6" barrel globes we have seen -- the NYP&ORR and NY&NERR (shown above)-- and appears to have come from the same source.
 It is an obvious fake . . . side seams very thick, recessed panel protrudes inside, top and bottom lips had been sanded to make them look like they had seen time in a lantern, quality of glass very poor."